the-hypermedia-project/Hyperdrive/README.md

   // We can perform this transition with Hyperdrive hyperdrive.request(delete)
 } else {
-  println("The API doesn’t offer us the ability to delete a question.") println("Let’s gracefully handle the lack of this feature and " +
+  print("The API doesn’t offer us the ability to delete a question.") print("Let’s gracefully handle the lack of this feature and " +
           "remove deletion from our user interface.")
 }
 ```